prakharmrsl/easypcceo.github.io/pages/pc-cases/hard-drive-storage.md

   </div>
 </section>

-The Define R5 can house up to eight hard drives in its drive cage, which supports both 3.5" and 2.5" drives.
+The Define R5 can house up to eight hard drives in its drive cage, which supports both [3.5" and 2.5"](https://smallbusiness.chron.com/difference-between-25-35-hard-drives-67453.html){: target="_blank"} drives.

 At the core level, the Define R5 is just an improvement on previous models in the series.